liuzhibin-cn/my-demo/README.md

 ```

 #### Run with Docker
-5GB memory for Docker is recommended.

 Build Docker images for all 3-party components used in the demo application.
 ```sh
 docker/build-basis.sh
 ```

 Run Docker containers for all 3-party components.
+It's recommended for you that take `docker/deploy-basis.sh` as a reference,
+and run those containers as you wanted, to avoid Docker hungs because of memory pressure.
 ```sh
 docker/deploy-basis.sh
 ```